AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/README.md

 # Multimodal BERT in Medical Image and Text Classification

-This work is part of the Software Project: "Language, Action and Perception" at Saarland Universitz, WS 2020-2021.
+This work is part of the Software Project: "Language, Action and Perception" at Saarland University, WS 2020-2021.

 This repository contains our implementation and a summary of our research findings.